"Burn's Ridge"

 Gibraltar Mountain

-The way ahead is barred by cliffs.
+The way further up the ridge is barred by cliffs

-Heading back on a goat track.
+Heading back along a goat track

-We head down to the window.
+We headed down to the window

 Kari and Dinah at the window

-Mouse over to see through the window.
+(mouse over to see through the window)

-Looking back at the pinnacles as we head to the trail.
+Looking back at the pinnacles as we head to the trail

 82 J/10 Mount Rae